HighlanderLab/EUCARPIA2025BiometricsPlantBreeding/satellite_workshop/README.md

 ✅ Time: 15-16th September 2025

-🏫 Place: The Roslin Institute, the Roslin auditorium
+🏫 Place: The Roslin Institute, Easter Bush campus (see below for details)

 **Please bring a laptop and be ready to install R packages.** To connect to the guest **Wi-Fi**, please see the official guide provided by the University of Edinburgh: [Connecting to Guest & Visitor Wi-Fi](https://information-services.ed.ac.uk/computing/desktop-personal/wifi-networking/guest-alumni-wifi-access).